Calibration and Correctness of Language Models for Code: Discussion

 \section{Discussion}

-Language models are now widely-integrated into Software Engineering practice, via tools like Copilot~\cite{ziegler2022productivity} and Didact~\cite{researchLargeSequence}.
+Language models are now widely-integrated into Software Engineering practice, via tools like Copilot~\cite{zieglerProductivityAssessmentNeural2022b} and Didact\footnote{\href{https://blog.research.google/2023/05/large-sequence-models-for-software.html}{blog.research.google/2023/05/large-sequence-models-for-software.html}}.
 We raise here the importance of calibration when integrating \emph{generative} LLMs in coding practice.
-We evaluate the calibration of generative LLM use (especially code completion) with large samples of \emph{realistic} data (DyPyBench, SStubs), using widely adopted models, as well as some more academic datasets (HumanEval, MBPP).
+We evaluate the calibration of generative LLM use (especially code completion) with large samples of \emph{realistic} data (\textsc{DyPyBench}, \textsc{SStubs}), using widely adopted models, as well as some more academic datasets (\textsc{HumanEval}, \textsc{MBPP}).

-\paragraph{Using a well-calibrated model--beyond simple defect prediction} To clarify how a well-calibrated model enables more well-grounded decision-making concerning generated outputs, as compared to a traditional ROC curve---we consider \textsc{Codex} working on code completion, where correctness is determined by testing passing, and confidence is measured by $p_{avg}$, average token probability.
+\paragraph{Using a well-calibrated model--beyond simple defect prediction} To clarify how a well-calibrated model enables more well-grounded decision-making concerning generated outputs, as compared to as compared to a traditional process choosing a binary decision point---we consider \gptturbo working on code completion, where correctness is determined by test-passing, and confidence is assigned by few-shotting, average token probability.
 The base correctness (test-passing) rate of completions is about 33\%.
-We find here that \emph{re-}scaled $p_{avg}$ has a Skill Score of 0.09 and $ECE$ of 0.04.
+With few-shotting, we get a very high skill score of 0.15 (\autoref{sec:rq4}, \autoref{table:fewshot}).